probonopd/MiniDexed/README.md

 ## Building locally

-If you need to build the source code yoursel, you can use the following example, e.g., to build for Raspberry Pi 4 on a Ubuntu 20.04 build system.
+Normal users do not need to build the source code, as compiled versions are provided for download (see above).
+If you are a developer and want to build the source code yourself, you can use the following example, e.g., to build for Raspberry Pi 4 on a Ubuntu 20.04 build system.
 See [`build.yml`](../../tree/main/.github/workflows/build.yml) for complete build steps that create versions for Raspberry Pi 1, 2, 3,and 4 in 32-bit and 64-bit as required.

 ```
 # Choose your RPi